Case Study: The University of Arizona

 The significant component to implementation was UA’s selection of Interfolio’s faculty activity reporting solution, Faculty180, for all faculty members to collect and report aspects of faculty teaching, research and service contributions.
 Once collected, this information could support faculty review processes and provide a searchable database of faculty collaborations.
 Key features of the system were its comprehensive scope (covering all the faculty in the university), and central coordination by an executive sponsorship team and an implementation team with broad representation across the institution.
 Dr. Tom Miller, Vice Provost for Faculty Affairs at the University of Arizona and executive sponsor of the project, indicated numerous benefits from the partnership.

-“We are working to build a comprehensive faculty information system that is being fed by faculty members’ annual reports,” he said.
+“We are working to build a comprehensive faculty information system that is being fed by faculty members’ annual reports,” Dr. Miller said.
 “As is inevitable in such complex projects, we faced challenges in mapping the information and displaying it in an intuitive manner.
 Interfolio has been a very responsive and innovative collaborator in addressing those challenges.”

 Dr. Miller also communicated to stakeholders a clear return on investment for the University of Arizona after implementing Interfolio Faculty180, including: